DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 ## API
 NativeScript DNA NetServices APIs are classified into the following services:
 - **NetworkMonitorService**: Provides APIs for monitoring network availability and accessing device IP address
-- **ZeroConfService**: Deals with resolving and publication part of Bonjour/ZeroConf
+- **ZeroConfService**: Deals with service resolution and publication part of Bonjour/ZeroConf
-- **ZeroConfServiceBrowser**: Involves with browsing part of Bonjour/ZeroConf
+- **ZeroConfServiceBrowser**: Involves with service browsing part of Bonjour/ZeroConf

 In the following sections, we will explore various APIs under various services.